 Level: medium (some trickier trails along the ridge for 2km)

 One of the most impressive routes in Sierra Espadán – the ascent to Castro Castle.
 The route passes through L’Arquet de Alfondeguilla and continues through the Fonteta ravine and among the cork oak forests up to the castle.

 Distance: 14km with 550m elevation gain (4.5 hours)

-The main attraction of Valencia’s La Serranía region – Roman aqueduct in Chelva, dating more than 2000 years back, nowadays accessible on foot, giving you the opportunity to walk through tunnels carved in rock, cross impressive bridges and admire unique scenery of the area.
-Chelva itself and its historical neighborhoods deserves a visit as well – a more relaxed stroll through the town, admiring the old Moorish, Jewish, Christian and Arabic constructions.
+The main attraction of Valencia’s La Serranía region – Roman aqueduct in Chelva, dating more than 2000 years back, nowadays accessible on foot.
+The aqueduct gives you the opportunity to walk through tunnels carved in rock, cross impressive bridges, and admire unique scenery of the area.
+Chelva itself and its historical neighborhoods deserves a visit as well.
+Take a more relaxed stroll through the town, admiring the old Moorish, Jewish, Christian and Arabic constructions.